convertigo/c8oprj-lib-exchange/project.md

 <img src="https://github.com/convertigo/convertigo/blob/develop/engine/src/com/twinsoft/convertigo/beans/variables/images/variable_color_16x16.png?raw=true "  alt="RequestableVariable" >&nbsp;user
 </td>
 <td>
-The user name as an email address for Exchange On prem installations
+The user name as an email of a service account with Impersonation privileges for Exchange On prem installations.
+Automatically provided by the symbol but can be overrided
 </td>
 </tr>
 </table>